 - Regulation (EC) No 178/2002, Regulation (EC) No 852/2004, Regulation (EC) No 853/2004, Regulation (EC) No 854/2004 and Regulation (EC) 882/2004 form the legal base for the public health rules for trade and introduction into the EU

 Introduction of meat products into the EU

-Harmonisation ensures that the same requirements for introduction of meat products are applied in all the Member States, and prevents meat products that may carry infectious diseases that are dangerous for livestock or humans from entering the EU territory.
+Harmonisation ensures that the same requirements for introduction of meat products are applied in all the EU countries, and prevents meat products that may carry infectious diseases that are dangerous for livestock or humans from entering the EU territory.

 These principles apply also to consignments which are in transit and/or temporarily stored in the EU.
 According to the risk they may represent, such meat products are exempt from the public health requirements but must fulfill the animal health requirements.

 - The non-EU country of origin must be authorised for the introduction of the specific meat product into the EU